PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 ### Potential causes of disparity
 When you find a disparity between prediction rates or prediction performance metrics across sensitive feature groups, it's worth considering potential causes.
 These might include:

 * Data imbalance.
-Some groups may be overrepresented in the training data, or the data may be skewed so that cases within a specific group aren't representative of the overall population.
+Some groups may be overrepresented in the training data or the data may be skewed so that cases within a specific group aren't representative of the overall population.
 * Indirect correlation.
 The sensitive feature itself may not be predictive of the label, but there may be a hidden correlation between the sensitive feature and some other feature that influences the prediction.
-For example, there's likely a correlation between age and credit history, and there's likely a correlation between credit history and loan defaults.
+For example, there's likely a correlation between age and credit history and there's likely a correlation between credit history and loan defaults.
 If the credit history feature is not included in the training data, the training algorithm may assign a predictive weight to age without accounting for credit history, which might make a difference to loan repayment probability.
 * Societal biases.
-Subconscious biases in the data collection, preparation, or modeling process may have influenced feature selection or other aspects of model design.
+Subconscious biases in the data collection, preparation or modeling process may have influenced feature selection or other aspects of model design.

 ### Mitigating bias
 Optimizing for fairness in a machine learning model is a *sociotechnical* challenge.
 In other words, it's not always something you can achieve purely by applying technical corrections to a training algorithm.
 However, there are some strategies you can adopt to mitigate bias, including: